NARENDR-248/tms-test/README.md

 # Backend Project README

 This is the README file for a backend project.
-In this project, we'll be working with MySQL and Redis databases.
+In this project, we'll be working with MsSQL and Redis databases.
 Follow the instructions below to set up and run the project.

 ## Prerequisites